Syrinca/Syrinca/README.md

 - 💻 &nbsp; I take pleasure in devising scripts for the sake of destruction and obliteration.
 - 📰 &nbsp; I take pleasure in composing articles about my endeavors, yet regrettably, they are all deemed as particularly perilous content and thus blocked.
-- 🚯 &nbsp; Causing mischief to every scoundrelly rabble.
+- 🚯 &nbsp; I take pleasure in causing mischief to every scoundrelly rabble.

 ### My Music Favorites: